Rapist who abused sister and his seven daughters jailed for 20 years

 James O’Reilly (75) from Co Tipperary fathered child with one of his daughters

+Sisters Helen O Donoghue and Mary Moran Photo: Tom Honan for The Irish Times.

+Sisters Anne O’Reilly and Bridget O’Reilly outside the Central Criminal Court in Dublin after their father James O’Reilly was jailed for 20 years.
+Photo: Tom Honan for The Irish Times.

-James O’Reilly was convicted of 58 counts of rape and nine counts of sexual assault following a 27 day trial at the Central Criminal Court.
-File Photograph: Collins Courts.
+James O’Reilly: convicted of 58 counts of rape and nine counts of sexual assault following a 27 day trial at the Central Criminal Court.

 A 75-year-old man has been jailed for 20 years for raping and sexually abusing his sister and seven daughters over a 23 year period.